JoseQuintas/hwgui/utils/bincnt/Readme.txt

        file size (recommeded default size for Icons is 48 x 48 pixels), and save the image as "Windows icon".
 Now they are OK.

+5.)
+Add binary files to a container in a batch

+With the HWGUI container manager "bincnt.prg" it is very hard to add a lot of files to a binary container manually.

+With the program "addbatitem.prg" and the sample batch "sample.bat" it is no problem do that.
+Here in this example a lot of bitmap images are to add.

+Instructions:
+Build the binary container manager "bincnt.prg" as described in "1.)
+The Binary Container".

+Compile the import program by: hbmk2 addbatitem.prg
+Copy the created file "addbatitem.exe" and "bincnt.exe" (the binary container manager) into your working directory.

+Also copy all files to import and the batch "sample.bat" into this directory.
+The files to import must have the same file extension !
+Modify sample.bat to your own needs.

+The container to be filled, must be existing.
+Before starting the import, make a backup copy of the container file.

+If you start at scratch, create a new container with the binary containr manager:
+File / Create

+Enter file name for
+binary container to create,
+for example sample.bin

+Start your import by calling
+sample.bat

+Now the binary container is filled.
+Check your result with the Binary container manager.

+In case of errors, recover the binary container file from your backup copy.

 * =============== EOF of Readme.txt ================================